ronisbr/PrettyTables.jl/docs/src/man/usage.md

     fall-back to the text back-end unless `HTML` is passed as the first argument.
 In this case, the default back-end is set to HTML.

+If `String` is used, then the keyword `color` selects whether or not the table will be converted to string with or without colors.
+The default value is `false`.
+Notice that this option only has effect in text backend.

 # Examples

 In the following, it is possible to see some examples for a quick start using